Babies are exposed to several maternal hormones while inside the womb. Among other things, these hormones may cause newborn vaginal bleeding.

 How To Clean A Baby’s Vagina?

 Vaginal bleeding in baby girls does not require any special cleaning or care since the condition resolves on its own.
-Below are some ways to keep the baby’s genitalia clean in general (5).
+Below are some ways to keep the baby’s genitalia clean (5).

 - Clean the labia with non-fragrant wet wipes or warm water and cotton cloth or cotton ball.